paultopia/murdersky/index.md

 Engine block heaters are supposed to help with this, but not everyone has a setup that can accommodate such a thing.
 Probably the best advice is just to drive pretty often to keep the car charged---ideally every few days take the car out.
 Like dogs, cars need to go for walkies.
 Longer drives are better than shorter drives for charging.

+This [Chicago tribune (actually some semi-crooked-seeming affiliated syndication agency) article](https://www.chicagotribune.com/consumer-reviews/sns-bestreviews-auto-start-car-cold-weather-20210117-uf6bsn4djjh6defjh4glpbp22u-story.html) has an even more depressing battery take than me.
+They claim that you have to get the car up to freeway speeds, and to do it as much as once or twice a day when the temperature is around zero---and the cold might still kill your battery.
+So basically, if you live in the midwest, I guess budget for buying a new car battery every year?

 Also: fuel lines can freeze; keep the tank about half full at all times in the winter.